Dr Felicity Matthews BA (Hons), MA, PhD (Sheffield)

 As a lecturer and active researcher, I relish the opportunity to teach students and to share my passion for the discipline.
 My teaching is closely aligned to my research interests and courses that I have taught have focused on the role and operation of government; British politics; and policy-making and implementation.
 I seek to enthuse students and use a range of devised a range of innovative teaching techniques, including research-based seminar tasks, real-time case studies, mock scenarios, videos and music.

-I am also the module leader for ‘Policymaking in the Real World’, an exciting new option module on the MA Politics, Governance and Public Policy.
-On this module we explore the processes of policymaking in all their complex, messy and ‘wicked’ glory.
+I am the module leader for ‘Policymaking in the Real World’, an exciting optional module on the MA Politics, Governance and Public Policy.
+On this module, we explore the processes of policymaking in all their complex, messy and ‘wicked’ glory.
 Given the multiple risks and crises they must deal with, how can policymakers come up with effective policy, learn from mistakes and deal with unexpected events?
 What tools can they employ to do so and how can we evaluate their success or failure?
 I work with students to develop theoretically informed but practice-focused responses to critical questions.

 I also enjoy working with students of all ages who may have studied politics before, in order to expose them to our exciting and vital discipline.
 I recently ran a week-long project with students from across the University of Sheffield called ‘Understanding Sheffield’s Brexit “Shock”’.
 This was an incredibly exciting project.
-Over the course of one week, students conducted face-to- face survey interviews with over 400 residents across the city regarding their political attitudes and voting behaviour in the EU referendum.
-As part of my remit as Faculty Deputy Director for Learning and Teaching, and with specific responsibility for ‘widening participation’, I frequently teach primary, secondary and college students from across the Sheffield region.
-Together, we have considered a range of important political issues, such as the lowering of the voting age, the role of the judiciary in defending human rights, and the relationship between politics and the media.
+Over the course of one week, students conducted face-to-face survey interviews with over 400 residents across the city regarding their political attitudes and voting behaviour in the EU referendum.

-I am keen to supervise research students in the following areas: government and governance; state capacity; policy design and implementation delivery; citizen engagement; political leadership; and British politics.
+I am keen to supervise research students in the following areas: parliamentary studies; government and governance; policy design and implementation; citizen engagement; political leadership; and British politics.